JRishabh1/RSI-Predictor/README.txt

 Please note that this program works best in Google Collab as it was originally written in that platform.
 I will be creating desktop versions later as soon as possible.

-This program is also incomplete as of 27 June 2020 as I plan to add k folds cross validation to this.

 If you encounter any problems, please shoot me an email at rishabhjain68@gmail.com.
 I'll try to get back to you as soon as possible.